jonnonz1/nz-statute-book/acts/public/1952/land-transfer-act-1952.md

 Every paper instrument executed and registered under this Act is presumed to have been sufficiently executed in the absence of evidence to the contrary, and is sufficient evidence in any Court of the matters to which it relates.

 ### 164 Correctness of instrument to be certified
-(1) No Registrar shall receive any application for bringing land under this Act, or any instrument purporting to deal with or affect any estate or interest under the provisions hereof, unless there is endorsed thereon a certificate that the same is correct for the purposes of the Act, signed by the applicant or party claiming under or in respect of the instrument, or by a licensed landbroker or a solicitor of the High Court employed by that applicant or party:
+(1) No Registrar shall receive any application for bringing land under this Act, or any instrument purporting to deal with or affect any estate or interest under the provisions hereof, unless there is endorsed thereon a certificate that the same is correct for the purposes of the Act, signed by the applicant or party claiming under or in respect of the instrument, or by a practitioner employed by that applicant or party:
   Provided that where any instrument has not been certified as correct under the foregoing provisions of this subsection any other person who is a party to the instrument or claims any interest thereunder or in respect thereof or his legal personal representative may apply to the High Court for authority to certify that the instrument is correct for the purposes of this Act, and the Court may order accordingly if it is satisfied that it is just and expedient that the authority be granted; and, upon production of a sealed copy of the order, the Registrar may register the instrument if it is certified as correct for the purposes of this Act by the person so authorised.
 (2) A corporation may authorise any person to certify on its behalf.
 (3) Every person who falsely or negligently certifies to the correctness of any such application or other instrument commits an offence, and is liable on summary conviction before a District Court Judge to a fine not exceeding $100.